Theoretical Physics · Open Quantum Systems

 T. Chin, S. Shandera

-Eigenvalue distributions in the unit disk for phase-covariant versus non-phase-covariant qubit ensembles.
+Eigenvalue distribution in the unit disk for a non-phase-covariant qubit ensemble.

 2024 · Peer-reviewed